2025 TAX Announcement – Please check the announcement, forms and instruction pages.

 1. Which Canadian province has the lowest overall taxes?

-Alberta, thanks to no PST and a flat income tax rate.
+Alberta, thanks to no PST and low bracketed income-tax rates starting at 8%.

 2. Why is Quebec’s tax rate so high?